What Does An Approved Short Sale Mean?

 - Seller signs the buyer's offer.

-- Listing agent sends the seller's package, the accepted offer and a HUD to the short sale bank.
+- Listing agent sends the seller's package and the accepted offer to the short sale bank.

 - Buyer waits anxiously, maybe for months.

 - Short sale approval letter is finally received by agent.

 - If the buyer hasn't canceled offer during the wait, the sale is completed.